ntop/PF_RING/doc/hugepages.rst

 - You might not have permissions to mmap hugepages.

-- Increase the "max locked memory" ulimit (see ulimit -l) to accomodate the memory needed for buffers and metadata.
+- Increase the "max locked memory" ulimit (see ulimit -l) to accommodate the memory needed for buffers and metadata.
 You can manually increase the ulimit value: